 The shape and depth of the tread give this boot an edge over other urban boots, like the Blundstone, and allow for greater grip on softer snow and terrain.
 In our traction tests, it scored slightly below average on the ice, though ice is always a problem, no matter the boot.
 On snowy, soft terrain we love the extra traction that the rubber and mini-lugs offer.

 While it doesn't grip like any of the winter hiking boots we tested, the Elsa II has decent tread and grip for average winter conditions.
 It's just fine for short hikes.
 In general, it does a decent job in snowy conditions that aren't too deep, too wet, or too icy.
-If traction is your main concern, check out the Columbia Bugaboot Plus IV Omni-Heat, our top pick for traction, though they can't compare when it comes to style.

 There is no doubt the Elsa II has some serious style points.
 The blue quilted shaft and the orange laces are quite striking against the brown leather.
 It's casual and unique and garnered loads of compliments.